 As we have already mentioned the Specific Speed is the speed of a turbine which is identical in shape, geometrical dimensions, blade angles, gate opening etc., with the actual turbine but of such a size that it will develop unit power when working under the unit head.
 It is denoted by the symbol N. The specific speed is used in comparing the different types of turbines as every type of turbine has a different specific speed.

-In M.K.S. units, unit power is taken as one horsepower and unit head as one metre.
+In M.K.S. units, unit power is taken as one horsepower and unit head as one meter.

-In S.I. units, unit power is taken as one kilowatt and unit head as one metre.
+In S.I. units, unit power is taken as one kilowatt and unit head as one meter.

 Turbine Specific Speed Derivation

 The overall efficiency (ηo) of any turbine is given by,

 H = Head under which the turbine is working